 Our students are mostly working adults who are part-time learners following the ancient motto of “faith seeking understanding.”
-They pursue individual courses, one of several certificates (biblical studies, parish nursing, religious education, spirituality, urban ministry, and youth ministry), one of two master’s degrees, the MA in Theology or the MA in Church Ministries, an MDiv in partnership with Lancaster Theological Seminary, or a DMin in partnership with Ashland Theological Seminary.
+They pursue individual courses, one of several certificates, one of two master’s degrees, the MA in Theology or the MA in Church Ministries, an MDiv in partnership with Lancaster Theological Seminary, or a DMin in partnership with Ashland Theological Seminary.
 Classes are held mostly on weekday evenings and Saturdays.
 There are three terms per year: fall, winter, and summer.
 Tuition is very reasonable—the lowest in the region for accredited, graduate, theological education.

 Our student body of women and men is both interdenominational and interracial, as is our excellent faculty.
 Nearly all of St. Mary’s Ecumenical Institute’s professors have earned doctorates, and a significant number are well-known published scholars.
 The faculty is drawn from neighboring academic and religious institutions as well as from St. Mary’s Seminary & University.